OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❶ **Step one**

-- Explain that there are several ways to encrypt an external hard drive.
+- Explain that there are several ways to encrypt an external drive.
 Explain that Mac users can use the built in encryption tool called FileVault.
 Windows PC users, who have professional accounts, can use Windows’ Bitlocker and that there is a third-party service that all can use called VeraCrypt.

 ❷ **Step two**

-- Tell the journalists that in order to encrypt the external hard drive you will need to think of and use a password.
+- Tell the journalists that in order to encrypt the external drive you will need to think of and use a password.
 Speak about the importance of creating a strong password and use this time as an opportunity to review good password best practice.
 Highlight that it is better to think of this password in advance so you do not have to think of it when you are encrypting.
-- Explain that you are going to show how to encrypt data to an external hard drive using VeraCrypt:
+- Explain that you are going to show how to encrypt data to an external drive using VeraCrypt:
   - Download VeraCrypt
-  - Connect the external hard drive to the computer via the USB port
+  - Connect the external drive to the computer via the USB port
   - Carry out a backup of the data on the external drive
-  - Encrypt the external hard guide, following for example [this guide](https://freedom.press/training/encryption-toolkit-media-makers/veracrypt-guide/#encrypting-external-storage-devices-on-veracrypt)
+  - Encrypt the external guide, following for example [this guide](https://freedom.press/training/encryption-toolkit-media-makers/veracrypt-guide/#encrypting-external-storage-devices-on-veracrypt)

 ❸ **Step three**

 - Answer any questions that the journalists may have
 - Speak about the importance of having more than one backup.
-Journalists may wish to have several encrypted external hard drives as well as a backup to the cloud.
+Journalists may wish to have several encrypted external drives as well as a backup to the cloud.
 How many backups they create and where they store them will depend on their risk profile.
 Further information on this can be found at the beginning of this chapter.
 - Speak with the journalists about situations where even though information is encrypted people could still obtain access.
 Help them think of way to better protect information if they face situations like the ones listed below:
   - Being asked by law enforcement to unlock encrypted devices and the legal risks that arise if you refuse to do so.
   - Being physically threatened to open your devices.